Supporting you and your family

 • Donor milk use should be recorded using the tracking sheets provided by the milk bank.

-• The milk bank team can talk through any questions you might have by calling 01442 505 020 / 01442 505 021.
+• The milk bank team can talk through any questions you might have – please get in touch by emailing info@heartsmilkbank.org or calling us on: 01442 505 020 / 01442 505 021.

 Where does donor milk come from?

 All donor milk provided by the Hearts Milk Bank is breast milk that has been freely donated by mothers who have milk which is surplus to their own baby’s needs.
 The nutritional and immunological components of donor milk will vary according to the donor, the age of her baby, how and when she expressed and how long it has been stored.
 All of our milk donors are recruited in the UK and are registered with NHS healthcare providers.
 They undertake extensive health screening, including blood tests.
 All donor milk is tested by microbiology and pasteurised at the Hearts Milk Bank, which is necessary to ensure harmful viruses and bacteria are destroyed, in accordance with the NICE Clinical Guideline 93.
+If for religious or other reasons you or your child may need to know more information about the donor milk that was fed to your baby, it will be possible to provide this in the future through the records we keep.
+You can read more about this on our Milk Kinship page here.

 Yulia’s story